openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 ## Step 2: Record Defenses, Hit Points, and Speed

-When an enemy tries to attack you--whether with a breath of flame, a deft sword thrust, or a mental assault--it will first need to overcome your defense.
+When an enemy tries to attack you--whether with the shot of a rifle, a deft sword thrust, or a mental assault--it will first need to overcome your defense.
 You have three defense scores, and each one protects you from different types of attacks.
 The higher your defense, the better you are at avoiding or shrugging off whatever your foes throw at you.

 <div class="table-no-body table-no-stripes table-even-header"></div>
 | Toughness = 10 + Fortitude + Will |